denali-design/denali-site/_pages/themeable.md

   --font-family-sans-serif: 'Kanit', sans-serif;
 }
 ```
+> Kanit is a google font.
+In order to load Kanit into your project you’ll also need to add the `@import` code Google provides for [Kanit](https://fonts.google.com/specimen/Kanit?selection.family=Kanit) to the top of your theme CSS file.

 And just like that, with a single line of code, Helvetica has been updated to Kanit across our entire project:

-<<IMAGE: Image showing just the type updated>>

-Info box: Kanit is a google font.
-In order to load Kanit into your project you’ll also need to add the @import code google provides for Kanit to the top of your theme CSS file.
+{% include principles-1-col.html
+  standard-image='themeable/themeable-type-updated.png'
+%}

 ### Component Overrides
 Now let’s finish our design by moving onto component overrides.
 By default, Denali’s button component is a blue rectangle with rounded corners and white text, but the design we’ve been given calls for dark blue pill shaped buttons.
 To remedy this, we’ll reference the buttons documentation page to determine which overrides are needed to match our design and assign them the correct values.